douglasbagnall/sonograms/README.rst

 Javascript sonographs for visual detection of sounds
 ----------------------------------------------------

+This is for a very specific task and is quite experimental.
+In other words, it is almost certainly of no interest to you.

-This uses the web audio API, so you need a newish browser.
+It uses the web audio API, so you need a newish browser.

 dsp.js
 ======